Frederica Louisa of Hesse-Darmstadt: Queen

 In 1787, she was asked to consent to the bigamy of her husband the king to her lady-in-waiting Julie von Voß.
-Her brother-in-law the Duke of Saxe Weimar was appointed ambassador in the negotiations between the king and queen, and Frederica Louisa was eventually obliged to agree.
+Her brother-in-law Duke Karl August of Saxe-Weimar was appointed ambassador in the negotiations between the king and queen, and Frederica Louisa was eventually obliged to agree.
 Reportedly, she laughed and exclaimed: "Oh, yes!
 I will give my consent, but it shall be dearly paid for!"
 She finally consented to the king's bigamy on condition that he pay her debts, which amounted to one hundred thousand crowns.
-During this affair, the German theatre gave the play "Inez de Castro" several nights in a row, it attracted great attention that the queen always retired during the performance of the fourth act, where the Prince makes vows of passionate love to the maid of honour, and it was speculated whether this was a demonstration or not.
-Mirabeau commented: "It is difficult to determine, on account of the turbulent and versatile, but not particularly weak, character of this Princess, whether she acted thus intentionally or not."
+During this affair, the German theatre gave the play "Inez de Castro" several nights in a row, it attracted great attention that the queen always retired during the performance of the fourth act, where the prince makes vows of passionate love to the maid of honour, and it was speculated whether this was a demonstration or not.
+Mirabeau commented: "It is difficult to determine, on account of the turbulent and versatile, but not particularly weak, character of this princess, whether she acted thus intentionally or not."

 In 1790, she was obliged to consent to a second bigamy of her husband to another one of her ladies-in-waiting, Sophie von Dönhoff, who reportedly insulted the queen by demanding a queen's precedence at court.

 When Wilhelmine, Gräfin von Lichtenau was finally given the title of countess, Frederica Louisa was obliged to receive her officially at court and present her with her portrait set in brilliants upon the advice of her own favorites, her Oberhofmeister Wittgenstein and her gentlewoman of the chamber.